mohanraj-nagasamy/mohanraj-nagasamy.github.com/_posts/2014-03-12-java-performance.markdown

 		- Monitor the CPU Scheduler Run Queue use vmstat to monitor run queue
 		- Monitor High Voluntary Context Switching
-			- Can indicate Java application that are experiencing lock contention
+			- Can indicate Java application that is experiencing lock contention
-				- Makes it difficulties in scaling
+				- Makes it difficult in scaling
 			- Use `pidstat` to monitor (need `sysstat` package required)
 				ex: `pidstat -w -I -t -p <pid> <interval>`
 		Monitor network